robotframework/SeleniumLibrary/README.rst

 utilizes the Selenium_ tool internally.
 The project is hosted on GitHub_ and downloads can be found from PyPI_.

 SeleniumLibrary currently works with Selenium 4.
-It supports Python 3.8 or newer.
+It supports Python 3.8 through 3.11.
 In addition to the normal Python_ interpreter, it works also with PyPy_.

 SeleniumLibrary is based on the "old SeleniumLibrary" that was forked to